amjohnson36/johnsonscript/README.md

-<h1>johnsonscript</h1>
+# johnsonscript
-johnsonscript is a dynamically-typed language built on C. It includes features such as:<br/>
+johnsonscript is a dynamically-typed language built on C. It includes features such as:
 - multiple types
 - comments
 - objects